-This process is to add employees (including adjunct) to courses, not students.
-To add a student to your class, see Reconcile Your D2L and iStar Rosters.
+This process is to add employees (including adjuncts) to courses, not students.
+You may wish to add others to your course so they can observe, participate in instruction, or copy course content.
+(To add a student to your course, see Reconcile Your D2L and iStar Rosters.)

 - Log into D2L.

 - Click VTAC Support on the navbar.
 You may be prompted to log in with your Lone Star email and password.